 I couldn’t attend Wynton Marsalis’s four 50th birthday concerts in which he presented repertoire from his 30+ years in the music business.
 All accounts state — no doubt accurately — that to witness them was an extraordinary experience.

 I’ve admired Marsalis since 1981, when I heard him playing with Herbie Hancock, Ron Carter, and Tony Williams at the Chicago Jazz Festival.
 The feeling was reinforced not long thereafter, an extraordinary concert at New York’s Public Theater with Alvin Batiste, Ed Blackwell, his father, Ellis Marsalis, his brother Branford, and bassist Mark Helias.
-A decade before, I’d conducted two extended interviews with Wynton, resulting in this article, which has been on the Internet for a while.
+A decade before this piece, I’d conducted two extended interviews with Wynton, resulting in this article, which has been on the Internet for a while.

 In 2005, DownBeat gave me an opportunity to write an extended feature on Wynton.
 Unfortunately, for space reasons, they had to cut my final draft — here’s the “directors’ cut,” so to speak.